Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/The ancient Gods.md

 The cult to **[[Mohen]]**, guardian of the sands and mirages, is the most practiced in the desert.
 Desert folk show devotion by building enormous sun dials and hosting festivals at every solstice.
 Their society, harshly shaped by the unforgiving sands, revolves around the virtues of survival, endurance, and the mysteries hidden beneath the dunes.

 Lesser known cults are those practiced in secluded forests, atop towering peaks, or in shadowy caverns.
 These sects often worship deities of a more enigmatic or sinister nature, from the elusive **[[Fenral]]**, the spirit of whispers in the woods, to the dread **[[Moros]]**, the god of eternal night.

+Others have been lost to the sands of time.

 In the vast tapestry of belief that weaves across [[Aanghakan]], these practices, though perhaps enigmatic to outsiders, remain an irreplaceable thread in its intricate design.